 In closely examining this new documentation, the Foster researchers discovered a trove of additional funds listed in long-term investments that shared the characteristics of corporate cash, broadly defined: financial assets that are not directly addressing operations expenses.

 Across the 500 largest industrial companies, they uncovered 25 percent more corporate cash—hundreds of billions of dollars invested in a wide array of instruments on the market.

 Shadow hedge fund industry

-To understand what the S&P 500 is doing with these excess dollars, Duchin, Gilbert, Harford and Hrdlicka pored through the footnotes of the financial reports and found that 40 percent of the non-operating financial assets were invested in risky securities such as corporate equity, corporate debt, and mortgage-backed securities.
+To understand what the S&P 500 is doing with these excess dollars, Duchin, Gilbert, Harford and Hrdlicka pored through the footnotes of the financial reports and found that nearly 40 percent of the non-operating financial assets were invested in risky securities such as corporate equity, corporate debt, and mortgage-backed securities.

 In the context of the S&P 500, this amounts to $600 billion during the period of the study—and more than $700 billion today—that is actively invested in risky securities by managers of non-financial firms.

 The volume in play is creating what the authors describe as a “shadow” asset management industry.
 “Some of these companies are operating like a non-financial hedge fund,” Hrdlicka says.
 “They have become huge and largely unregulated players on the market.”

 Financial firms are heavily regulated and face strict disclosure requirements designed to maximize transparency.
 Think of your 401(k) statement with its extensive field of line items disclosing the activity and performance of every single security in which the fund invests.
 This is to ensure that the fund managers are acting in your best interests.

 Industrial corporations, on the other hand, are required to disclose only the broad asset classes of their non-operating investments.
 There is no mandate to report on particular securities they are invested in, nor how those investments are performing.